dotnet/corefx/Documentation/building/advanced-inner-loop-testing.md

 # Advanced scenario - Build and run application code with csc/vbc and CoreRun

+ __Don't consider using this tutorial for anything else than inner-loop testing of corefx/coreclr binaries.
+Prefer using the official .NET Core SDK: https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x__

 This tutorial describes how to build and run application code that targets self-compiled .NET Core binaries without using Visual Studio,  the .NET Core SDK Host (`dotnet.exe`) or a project file (e.g. `csproj`).
-Follow these steps to quickly validate changes you made in the product e.g. by running benchmarks or tests on it. __Don't consider using this technique for anything else than inner-loop tests and instead use the [official instructions](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x)__
+Follow these steps to quickly validate changes you've made in the product e.g. by running benchmarks or tests on it.

-If you are on Windows use the `Developer Command Prompt for VS 2017` which is necessary for building corefx/coreclr.
+If you are on Windows you currently need to use the `Developer Command Prompt for VS 2017` to build corefx/coreclr!
 For the sake of completeness, we have placed our repositories under `d:\git\`.

 ## Compile corefx with self-compiled coreclr binaries
 If you've made changes to coreclr make sure to also build it and pass its binaries to corefx.